cyberbiont/vscode-sidenotes/README.md

 ## How it works

-Sidenotes content are stored in separate files ('*content files*'), that are linked to the source document via the special comment in your code(*anchor* comments).
+Sidenotes content are stored in separate files ('*content files*'), that are linked to the source document via the special comments in your code(*anchor* comments).
 'Content' side and 'source' document side are linked via the common unique id that is read from anchor comment and is used to fetch associated content from content file.

 ## Supported extensions and languages

 ### source document

 The extension uses VSCode 'toggle comment' action to generate anchors, so it allows extension to be agnostic about what language the document you are annotating is written in.
-Therefore, you can annotate any file format that allows comments inside it, so you can even technically annotate markdown content file itself!
+Therefore, you can annotate any file format that allows comments inside it.
+You can even technically annotate sidenotes themselves with another sidenotes!

 Nevertheless, it is recommended to set some restrictions as to what kind of files can be annotated, to speed up workspace-wide scan (which is performed by 'housekeeping' commands perform, for example) by excluding certain extensions and directories.
 You can do it with appropriate glob (see [Files filter](#Files-filter)).

 ### content files

-The extension expects your contents to be written in Markdown, so `.md` file is what is created on default when you add new sidenote.
-It's generally the best choice since it allows for simple editing and useful features such as code fences and syntax highliting.
-You can set exact extension for file in contentFileExtension setting, .txt files are also allowed.
+Usually Markdown is the best choice for a simple sidenote, since it allows for simple editing and useful features such as code fences and syntax highliting.
+So `.md` file is what is created on default when you add new sidenote.
+You can set exact extension for file in defautContentFileExtension setting.

 If you want to display an image or some other type of html-supported content, you can do so by stuffing it inside markdown file.